 Madison County has experienced a more than 2 percent increase in the poverty rate in the past years.
 The median income is barely sufficient for a family of four.
-Financial Literacy helps families become more stable and create better opportunities for them.
+Financial Literacy programs such as MoneyTalk help families become more stable and create better opportunities for them.

 What Can You Do?

 You can help by becoming a MoneyTalk mentor or trainer.
 Mentors work one on one with families.
-Trainers provide workshops at local organizations for individuals to learn financial literacy such as budgeting, checking accounts and more.
-Training materials are provided by United Way and local financial institutions.
+Trainers provide workshops at local organizations or businesses for individuals to learn financial literacy such as budgeting, checking accounts and more.
+NO FINANCIAL EXPERIENCE NECESSARY.
+Training is provided by United Way.

-Financial Literacy volunteers would work in a variety of places according to their assignment.
-Locations might include the United Way office, local libraries, or partner agencies.
-Financial Literacy volunteers, working as mentors, may choose to meet with families at any agreed upon place including client’s homes.
+MoneyTalk volunteers would work in a variety of places according to their assignment.
+Locations might include the United Way office, local libraries, or partner businesses.
+MoneyTalk volunteers, working as mentors, may choose to meet with families at any agreed upon place.

-Sign up for RSVP and become a volunteer that wants to make a difference.
-With the guidance of the United Way staff you will become the best MoneyTalk volunteer you can be!
+Become a volunteer that wants to make a difference.
+With the guidance of the United Way staff, you will become the best MoneyTalk volunteer you can be!

 Complete the following to receive more information: